tkurtbond/tkurtbond.github.io/posts/2012/05/05/idol-of-the-orcs-s02/index.rst

 Tristan agreed that “Shields will be splintered!” and magic and falling.

-:dead:`Balin`, who died last session, had chain armor, 2 darts, and a longsword.  :dead:`Oin`, who died last session, had leather armor, spear, and 2 darts.
+:deadnpc:`Balin`, who died last session, had chain armor, 2 darts, and a longsword.  :deadnpc:`Oin`, who died last session, had leather armor, spear, and 2 darts.

 We gave Balin's chain to Zenith.